MetOffice/git-novice/episodes/02-setup.md

 Nedit won't be available on Azure SPICE VDI.
 Details are available in the [Met Office Azure SPICE Documentation](https://wwwspice/docs/software/removed/?h=nedit).
-Your closest editor in the table above is Gedit.
+The most similar editor in the table above is Gedit.

 :::